 We’ve all been there.
-Blankly staring at a screen hoping that your goals would write themselves.
+Blankly staring at a screen hoping that your speech therapy goals would write themselves, and the IEP would be complete.
 After the long process of an assessment, it feels like you’re at the summit only to find there’s another mountain to climb. 🏔

 We’ve got you!
 Keep reading if you want tips on how to create smart goals!

-How to Write SMART Goals to Help Your Student
+How to Write SMART Goals to Help Your Students and Make your IEP Goals as Clear as Possible

 This post will help guide you on a path to write SMART goals that really help your students.
 My goal is to help make your goal writing a little easier.
 The decision process is hard to nail down and something you learn on the job, but I’m hoping this guide will give you some good ideas!

-Let’s start at the beginning with a little review of what can prepare you for writing really solid goals.
+Let’s start at the beginning with a little review of what can prepare you for writing really solid speech therapy goals.

 1. A complete assessment that included formal and informal testing